Font#

 my_label = toga.Label("Hello World", style=Pack(font_family=SERIF, font_weight=BOLD))

 Toga provides a number of built-in system fonts.
-Font sizes are specified in points; if unspecified, the size will fall back to the default font size for the widget being styled.
+Font sizes are specified in CSS points; the default size depends on the platform and the widget.

 If you want to use a custom font, the font file must be provided as part of your app’s resources, and registered before first use: